 Q: Have you heard of the Stratpharma range of products?
 Stratamed, Strataderm, Stratamark… What’s your opinion on these silicone based products?

-Q: Can you give us some hints to help scars after a cosmetic surgery procedure to heal better or faster?
+Q: Can you give us some hints to help scars after a cosmetic surgery procedure, such as a tummy tuck, to heal better or faster?
 Or to prevent them from becoming a scar?

 This is an interesting one.
 First of all, I would always follow your doctor’s instructions.
 Sometimes when you look at a scar, you think it’s healed, but internally there’s still that healing process happening.
 So, always listen to your doctor’s post-care instructions, minimise movement in the area, and depending on your doctor’s instructions, you can use products.